macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 Some columns have very reasonable values (e.g. columns 1, 2, 4, 5, 6, 7 and 8),
 while others are out of bounds (9, 10, 11 and 12).
-The reasonable values indicate that we used the corret type to decode the bytes.
+The reasonable values indicate that we used the correct type to decode the bytes.
 A value like "8.48798e-314" is hardly useful in the context of audio processing, so most likely these bytes just don't represent double values.
 Note that there's a clear divide between reasonable values to the left (the first 8 numbers; aka 64 bytes)